F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

         - This is where you create a new application.
 Use this tab to choose a template and provide parameters to submit a new application to AS3.

       * - :ref:`applisttab`
-        - A list of AS3 applications currently deployed onto the BIG-IP.
-In the table, AS3 applications are displayed along with the template they were deployed with, if deployed using a FAST Template.
+        - A list of BIG-IP AS3 applications currently deployed onto the BIG-IP.
+In the table, BIG-IP AS3 applications are displayed along with the template they were deployed with, if deployed using a BIG-IP FAST Template.
 Applications can be modified or deleted from this page.

       * - :ref:`historytab`
         - This is a list of installed templates, along with any applications using them and timestamp information.